brianShan974/dotfiles/README.md

 My dotfiles for Unix-like operating systems.
 Definitely works on macOS.
-May work (probably definitely do) work on linux.
+May (probably definitely does) work on linux.
 Basically unusable on Windows.

 ## Installation